NVIDIA/TensorRT/tools/Polygraphy/examples/api/05_using_tensorrt_network_api/README.md

 ## Running the Example

 1. Install prerequisites
-    a.
-Ensure that TensorRT is installed
+    * Ensure that TensorRT is installed
-    b.
-Install other dependencies with `python3 -m pip install -r requirements.txt`
+    * Install other dependencies with `python3 -m pip install -r requirements.txt`

 2. Run the example:
     ```bash